-Net income increased 19% and diluted earnings per share increased to \$2.22 as compared to \$1.83 last year.
-We were able to improve profitability and margins by effectively managing headcount over the past year to align our resources with demand and benefited from some major projects which resulted in improved utilization and increased leverage of our cost structure.
+During fiscal 2012, we assisted clients with several high-profile investigations that engaged consultants across many of our practices.
+The growth in consulting revenues and the increase in utilization combined with moderate growth in other operating and general and administrative expenses resulted in a 14% increase in net income to \$37,225,000 during fiscal 2012 as compared to \$32,695,000 during the prior year.
+Diluted earnings per share increased to \$2.60 per share as compared to \$2.22 during the prior year due to the increase in net income and our ongoing share repurchase program.
+We were able to improve profitability and margins by effectively managing headcount over the past year to align our resources with demand and benefited from some major investigations which resulted in improved utilization and increased leverage of our cost structure.

-We remain focused on selectively adding top talent and developing the skills necessary to expand upon our market position, providing clients with in-depth scientific research and analysis to determine what happened and how to prevent failures or exposures in the future, capitalizing on opportunities in defense technology development and emerging growth areas, managing other operating expenses, generating cash from operations, maintaining a strong balance sheet and undertaking activities such as share repurchases to enhance shareholder value.
+We remain focused on selectively adding top talent and developing the skills necessary to expand upon our market position, providing clients with in-depth scientific research and analysis to determine what happened and how to prevent failures or exposures in the future, capitalizing on emerging growth areas, managing other operating expenses, generating cash from operations, maintaining a strong balance sheet and undertaking activities such as share repurchases to enhance shareholder value.
 We expect some of our major assignments to step down from their elevated levels of activity as they move through their project life cycle.
+We also expect a step down in the level of activity in our defense technology development practice due to the constraints on defense spending and reduction of forces in Afghanistan by the United States federal government.

-OVERVIEW OF THE YEAR ENDED DECEMBER 30, 2011
+OVERVIEW OF THE YEAR ENDED DECEMBER 28, 2012